exogen/postinstall-build/README.md

 ### Building a file referenced by package.json `bin`

-If your `package.json` file uses the `bin` field, and that file does not exist before building, you may see an error like this:
+If your `package.json` file uses the `bin` field, and any of the referenced files do not exist before building, you may see an error like this:

 ```console
 ENOENT: no such file or directory, chmod '[…]/lib/index.js'